christopherbroderick/christopherbroderick.github.io/_pages/satori.md

 {% include base_path %}

-Project overview
+Semiconductor crystal phase engineering: new platforms for future photonics (SATORI)
 ======

-SATORI - Semiconductor crystal phase engineering: new platforms for future photonics - is my three-year Marie Skłodowska-Curie Individual (Global) Fellowship in physics, funded by the European Commission.
+SATORI is my three-year Marie Skłodowska-Curie Individual (Global) Fellowship in physics, funded by the European Commission.
 The Fellowship begins with a two-year outgoing phase at the University of California, Santa Barbara, U.S.A., during which time I will work as a member of the Computational Materials Group under the supervision of Prof. Chris Van de Walle.
 The one-year reintegration phase of the Fellowship will take place at Tyndall National Institute, Ireland, where I will rejoin the Photonics Theory Group under the supervision of Prof. Eoin O'Reilly.

 Project description